FTX founder Sam Bankman-Fried acknowledges in court that customers were hurt but denies fraud

 His much-anticipated testimony became the centerpiece of a defense that has tried to convey that Bankman-Fried had no criminal intent as he took actions that prosecutors say were directly to blame for the collapse last November of businesses Bankman-Fried began creating in 2017 and eventually ran from the Bahamas.

-During more than five hours of testimony Friday, Bankman-Fried told the jury that when he started his first company Alameda Research in 2017, he knew almost nothing about cryptocurrency beyond what a bitcoin was.
+Bankman-Fried told the jury that when he started his first company Alameda Research, he knew almost nothing about cryptocurrency beyond what a bitcoin was.

+“I had absolutely no background in marketing.
+Absolutely no idea,” he said.

-Most of the testimony focused on the explosive growth and collapse of FTX and Alameda, but Cohen occasionally strayed into asking about his client's personal life and quirks, including his penchant for wearing casual clothing and letting his hair grow long.
+Most of Bankman-Fried's testimony focused on the explosive growth and collapse of FTX, a cryptocurrency exchange, and Alameda, but Cohen occasionally strayed into asking about his client's personal life and quirks, including his penchant for wearing casual clothing and letting his hair grow long.

 Bankman-Fried also blamed himself for the breakdown of his on-and-off romantic relationship with Caroline Ellison, Alameda's chief executive, saying “I didn’t have the time or the energy to put in what I think she wanted from a relationship.”